aconetwork/Website/content/posts/0/Creating-hugo-website.en.md

 ## Create new site

 You can create your own website theme but it is available alot of themes alerady available to use on [themes.gohugo.io](https://themes.gohugo.io/ "Click/tap to visit HUGO themes site!").
+For this tutorial I'll use Papermod theme.

     hugo new site my-new-site --format yaml
     cd my-new-site